-BTC hosts Somerset's first Apple Authorised Training Centre for Education (AATCE), one of the first in the UK approved to deliver training in Swift coding, the powerful and intuitive programming language of iOS, iPadOS and macOS.
+BTC hosts Somerset's first Apple Authorised Training Centre for Education (AATCE), one of the first in the UK approved to deliver training in Swift coding, the powerful and intuitive programming language of iOS, iPadOS and

-The College has invested £350k enabling us to provide all study programme students with portable digital devices that significantly enhance their overall learning experience whilst reinforcing our unswerving commitment to break down barriers to achievement and ensure equality of opportunity for all.
+The College has invested £600k enabling us to provide all study programme students with portable digital devices that significantly enhance their overall learning experience whilst reinforcing our unswerving commitment to break down barriers to achievement and ensure equality of opportunity for all.
+There has been positive growth in T Levels in this area with the significant majority of students progressing into higher study or apprenticeships, or employment.